Logarithmic resolution via weighted toroidal blow-ups: Toroidal geometry

 We collate the aforementioned properties in the following definition:

-[B101]{Definition} \begin{B106}[Toroidal $\mathds{k}$-schemes, \textup{cf. \cite[Section 2.3.4]{AT17}}]\thlabel{B106}Let $\mathds{k}$ be a field of characteristic zero.
-A toroidal $\mathds{k}$-scheme is a fs logarithmic $\mathds{k}$-scheme $Y$ which is logarithmically regular, such that $\underline{Y}$ is of finite type over $\mathds{k}$.
-If moreover $\mathcal{M}_Y$ is a Zariski logarithmic structure, then we say $Y$ is a strict toroidal $\mathds{k}$-scheme. \end{B106}
+\begin{definition}[Toroidal $\kk$-schemes \textrm{\cite[2.3.4]{AT17}}] Let $\kk$ be a field of characteristic zero.
+A \emph{toroidal $\kk$-scheme} is a fs logarithmic $\kk$-scheme $Y$ which is logarithmically regular, such that $\underline{Y}$ is of finite type over $\kk$.
+If moreover $\SM_Y$ is a Zariski logarithmic structure, then we say $Y$ is a strict toroidal $\kk$-scheme. \end{definition}

-Note that every regular $\mathds{k}$-scheme is a toroidal $\mathds{k}$-scheme when we equip it with the trivial logarithmic structure.
-The remark in \cite[Remark 2.3.5]{AT17} deserves mention here: if $\mathds{k} = \overline{\mathds{k}}$, strict toroidal $\mathds{k}$-varieties correspond to the toroidal embeddings without self-intersections in \cite{KKMSD73}.
-More generally, toroidal $\mathds{k}$-varieties correspond to general toroidal emebddings, possibly with self-intersections.
+Note that every regular $\kk$-scheme is a toroidal $\kk$-scheme when we equip it with the trivial logarithmic structure.
+The remark in \cite[Remark 2.3.5]{AT17} deserves mention here: if $\kk = \overline{\kk}$, strict toroidal $\kk$-varieties correspond to the toroidal embeddings without self-intersections in \cite{KKMSD73}.
+More generally, toroidal $\kk$-varieties correspond to general toroidal embeddings, possibly with self-intersections.